karlseguin/thirdlaw/readme.md

 Actions are invoked when a check fails.
 Actions are run as invoked in a blocking manner.
 As a general rule, you'll want your actions to invoke scripts with launch whatever process has failed as a daemon.
 All actions accept the following configurations:

 - `retries`: how many times to retry the action should it fail (defaults to 0)
-- `delay`: how long to wait, in milliseconds, between failed retries (detauls to 1000)
+- `delay`: how long to wait, in seconds, between failed retries (detauls to 1)

-Remember, if you're frequence is set to 10000 and you have a single check with a single action that has a retry of 5 and a delay of 1000, the worst case check frequency is 15 seconds (10000 + 1000 * 5) as everything happens synchronously.
+Remember, if you're frequence is set to 10 and you have a single check with a single action that has a retry of 5 and a delay of 1, the worst case check frequency is 15 seconds (10 + 1 * 5) as everything happens synchronously.

 ### shell
 Invokes the shell and runs the specified command.
 The shell action accepts the following configuration values: